National Grid plc research snapshot

 Rating

-Regulated grid owner with durable demand and material capital, leverage, and regulatory risk
+Regulated grid owner with durable demand, a large investment pipeline, and material leverage, funding, and regulatory risk

 Trend status